 Q: Where should I ask questions about a given lecture?

 A: Use the YouTube comment selection below the relevant video.
-I check it 2-3 times per day.
+I check it once per day on week days.

 Q: Is this course for credit?